duartella/duartella/README.md

 # Hello, how are you? 👋

-My name is **Rafaella Duarte**, I am 19 years old and I am a Software Engineer student!
+My name is **Rafaella Duarte**, I am 19 years old and I am a Software Engineering student!

 ✧ Studying android application development;